casbin/node-casbin/README.md

 4. support built-in superuser like ``root`` or ``administrator``.
 A superuser can do anything without explict permissions.
 5. multiple built-in operators to support the rule matching.
 For example, ``keyMatch`` can map a resource key ``/foo/bar`` to the pattern ``/foo*``.

-What node-casbin does NOT do:
+What node-Casbin does NOT do:

 1. authentication (aka verify ``username`` and ``password`` when a user logs in)
 2. manage the list of users or roles.
 I believe it's more convenient for the project itself to manage these entities.
-Users usually have their passwords, and node-casbin is not designed as a password container.
-However, node-casbin stores the user-role mapping for the RBAC scenario.
+Users usually have their passwords, and node-Casbin is not designed as a password container.
+However, node-Casbin stores the user-role mapping for the RBAC scenario.

 ## Documentation